1. Abraham Lincoln and his wife, Mary Todd, lost three of their four children early on.

 5. Abraham Lincoln was the first president to be assassinated.

-On April 15, 1865, Lincoln was shot and killed by actor John Wilkes Booth while the president was watching a play at Ford’s Theatre.
-Lincoln was 56 years old when he was assassinated.
-But he wasn’t the only target that night—Booth had conspired with others to simultaneously attack Vice President Andrew Johnson and Secretary of State William Seward.
+On April 14, 1865, Lincoln was shot by actor John Wilkes Booth while the president was watching a play at Ford’s Theatre.
+The president would be pronounced dead in the early hours of April 15.
+Lincoln was 56 years old when he was assassinated, but he wasn’t the only target that night—Booth had conspired with others to simultaneously attack Vice President Andrew Johnson and Secretary of State William Seward.
 Booth was the only one who succeeded in his mission that night.

 6. It took more than 50 years for the Lincoln Memorial to be approved and completed.